Azure/azure-quickstart-templates/mysql-replication/README.md

 - Deploys 2 VMs in an Azure VNet, each has 2 data disks striped into Raid0
 - Deploys a load balancer in front of the 2 VMs, so that the VMs are not directly exposed to the internet.
 MySQL and SSH ports are exposed through the load balancer using Network Security Group rules
 - Configures a http based health probe for each MySQL instance that can be used to monitor MySQL health
+- Installs LIS4 driver and reboots each VM 3 minutes after the installation script on each VM completes

 ### How to Deploy
 You can deploy the template with Azure Portal, or PowerShell, or Azure cross platform command line tools.
 The example here uses PowerShell to deploy.